|

 Table of Contents

 Usually, we suggest planting members of the same family away from one another to help prevent the rapid spread of diseases and insect pest infestations.
-Still, I find it easier to control those environmental challenges when they are together in the garden with the Brassica family.
+Still, I find it easier to control those environmental challenges when they are grown together in the garden.

 Celery

-Celery makes a wonderful companion for planting with cauliflower.
-The pungent smell of the celery leaves can help repel white cabbage moths from laying eggs inside the cauliflower.
+Celery makes a wonderful companion for cauliflower.
+The pungent smell of the celery leaves can help repel white cabbage moths and prevent them from laying eggs inside the cauliflower.

-An image of a celery plant against a bright white background.
+A celery stalk against a bright white background.

 Beets